lmc2179/lmc2179.github.io/drafts/random_search_trees.md

 show that more predictive, less complex (# tree nodes) models result from random search over grid search, and that it happens faster

+Experiment: Compute one expensive grid search.
+How many iterations are needed before random search finds something with as good or better performance over a bunch of simulations?

 ```python
 import patsy
 from sklearn.base import BaseEstimator, TransformerMixin